 Prevention

-- Maintain a URL allowlist and never allow the model to generate or follow arbitrary URLs without human approval.
+- Maintain a URL allowlist and never let the model generate or follow arbitrary URLs without human approval; check the final landing URL after redirects.

 - Always strip HTML comments, hidden elements, and zero-width characters before passing page content to a model.

-- Wrap every piece of externally fetched content in an explicit untrusted-content label in the prompt.
+- Wrap every piece of externally fetched content in an explicit untrusted-content label (spotlighting), and prefer

-- Log every URL visited by the agent and every tool call made during agent sessions; retain these logs for incident response.
+- Log every URL visited and every tool call made during agent sessions; retain these logs for incident response.

-- Set a per-session maximum URL count to prevent link-chain traversal attacks.
+- Set a per-session maximum URL count to block link-chain traversal attacks.

 - Validate all model-extracted structured data against a schema before passing it downstream.